Hargreaves Lansdown (LON:HL) Price Target Cut to GBX 1,650

-Hargreaves Lansdown (LON:HL) had its price objective cut by investment analysts at Royal Bank of Canada from GBX 1,925 ($25.15) to GBX 1,650 ($21.56) in a research report issued to clients and investors on Tuesday, Price Targets.com reports.
-The brokerage presently has an “outperform” rating on the stock.
-Royal Bank of Canada’s target price would suggest a potential upside of 11.45% from the company’s previous close.
+Hargreaves Lansdown (LON:HL) had its price objective lowered by Royal Bank of Canada from GBX 1,925 ($25.15) to GBX 1,650 ($21.56) in a research report released on Tuesday, Price Targets.com reports.
+Royal Bank of Canada currently has an outperform rating on the stock.

-HL has been the topic of several other research reports.
-Berenberg Bank reiterated a “buy” rating and issued a GBX 2,000 ($26.13) price objective on shares of Hargreaves Lansdown in a research note on Friday, June 18th.
-Barclays cut their price objective on shares of Hargreaves Lansdown from GBX 2,030 ($26.52) to GBX 1,980 ($25.87) and set an “overweight” rating for the company in a report on Tuesday.
-Shore Capital reissued a “buy” rating on shares of Hargreaves Lansdown in a report on Thursday, May 13th.
-JPMorgan Chase & Co. raised their price target on Hargreaves Lansdown from GBX 1,480 ($19.34) to GBX 1,550 ($20.25) and gave the stock an “underweight” rating in a research report on Friday, May 14th.
-Finally, downgraded Hargreaves Lansdown to a “sell” rating in a research report on Friday, May 21st.
-Four research analysts have rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the company.
-The stock currently has an average rating of “Hold” and a consensus target price of GBX 1,689.33 ($22.07).
+Several other equities research analysts have also issued reports on HL.
+JPMorgan Chase & Co. raised their target price on shares of Hargreaves Lansdown from GBX 1,480 ($19.34) to GBX 1,550 ($20.25) and gave the stock an underweight rating in a report on Friday, May 14th.
+Berenberg Bank restated a buy rating and issued a GBX 2,000 ($26.13) target price on shares of Hargreaves Lansdown in a report on Friday, June 18th.
+Shore Capital reaffirmed a buy rating on shares of Hargreaves Lansdown in a research note on Thursday, May 13th.
+Barclays reduced their price target on shares of Hargreaves Lansdown from GBX 2,030 ($26.52) to GBX 1,980 ($25.87) and set an overweight rating on the stock in a research note on Tuesday.
+Finally, Numis Securities downgraded shares of Hargreaves Lansdown to an add rating and raised their target price for the company from GBX 1,994 ($26.05) to GBX 2,019 ($26.38) in a research report on Thursday, May 13th.
+Four investment analysts have rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the company’s stock.
+The company currently has an average rating of Hold and an average price target of GBX 1,689.33 ($22.07).

 Hargreaves Lansdown plc provides investment services for individuals and corporates in the United Kingdom and Poland.
 It primarily operates Vantage, a direct-to-investor platform.
 The company offers stocks and shares individual savings accounts (ISAs), fund and share accounts, and junior and lifetime ISAs.